LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-27-Setting up a passwordless environment.md

 If you do not have a IDP solution in place then you can still use the YubiKey Personalization Tool to program each YubiKey with the appropriate configuration based on the role.

 A warning, this will be a very time consuming manual process as you monitor and manage the YubiKeys and their configurations to ensure compliance with the access control policies.
 It is better to use your organization's IDP or third-party tools and services to automate the process of configuring and managing YubiKeys at scale.

-## AUTOMATION MANAGEMENT OF MASS YUBIKEY PROVISIONING
+## Automation management of mass yubikey provisioning

 Remember that once you are satisfied with the configurations, you can start trialing the YubiKey to a single person, preferably through your IDP (if you have one) then through a whole IDP group and then throughout your IDP organization domain.

 It can provide an effective process for validating and testing YubiKeys prior to deployment.

 If you wanted to program a set of keys all at once for say 127 people, you can use USB hubs.
-The USB specification advices a USB device can support up to 127 USB devices.
+The USB specification advices a USB flash drive can support up to 127 USB devices.
 You may have to do them in several batches depending on the number of ports available.

 There are a few other ways to test and optimize the provisioning phase.
 You can script out the policies to manage Yubikey accounts as well as to assign Yubikeys to specific users using Yubico’s SDKs and APIs.